Oracle Backend for Microservices and AI

 application: ${spring.application.name}

-The variables in this configuration are automatically injected to your deployment and pods when you use the Oracle Backend for Spring Boot and Microservices CLI to deploy your application.
+The variables in this configuration are automatically injected to your deployment and pods when you use the Oracle Backend for Microservices and AI CLI to deploy your application.

 Data Sources